johnandrea/draw-dna-matches/README.md

 ```

 The matches are intended to be made against one person in the data file.
 That person
-is identified by an event note which begins with the string "Me," or "me,".
+is identified by an event note which is "Me" or begins with "Me ", "me." or "me," (case independant).

 ```
 1 EVEN